miqvaro/.github/profile/README.md

 ## Products

 ### DentOS by Miqvaro
-A modern dental clinic management platform designed to simplify clinic operations, patient workflows, treatment planning, billing, and daily practice management.
+Dental clinic management software.
+DentOS helps dental clinics manage patients, treatments, appointments, and payments — one organized workspace for patient records, the interactive dental chart, treatment plans, billing, imaging, and daily practice operations.
+Arabic and English.

 ### SellX by Miqvaro
-A sales, inventory, and business management platform for small and growing businesses.
+Sales and inventory management software for small and growing businesses.
+SellX brings products, stock, customers, sales, invoices, and expenses together so owners can see what is selling and how the business is performing.

+### Kahrabak by Miqvaro — كهرباك
+Customer and billing management for private electricity generator suppliers in Lebanon.
+Kahrabak handles customers, monthly meter readings and bills, cash and Whish Money payments, outstanding balances, and USD/LBP with a supplier-controlled exchange rate.
+Arabic-first, phone-first, and built to print on thermal receipt printers.

 ## What We Build

 Miqvaro focuses on operational software that is:
 - Practical
 - Reliable
 - User-friendly